lucapantaleo9797-web/crab_egg/README.md

 # CrabEgg

 From product to revenue in one hatch.
-A meta-skill for OpenClaw that builds your entire content-to-sales infrastructure from scratch.

 ```
                     ___